Greg James (radio show): Parody videos

 A common way in which James promotes his show is his parody videos, in which he dresses up as popular (often female) pop artists and does ridiculous parodies of their music videos.
 A popular recreation was of Miley Cyrus' 'Wrecking Ball'.
 It is one of Radio 1's most viewed YouTube videos.

-He has also done a version of Kiesza's 'Hideaway' and recently drove Taylor Swift around London while performing a 'lip-sync' video for her new song 'Blank Space'.
+He also did a version of Kiesza's 'Hideaway' and drove Taylor Swift around London while performing a 'lip-sync' video for her new song 'Blank Space'.

 In 2013, Chris Smith wrote a Christmas parody of the Robin Thicke and Pharrell Williams song, Blurred Lines.
 Called Mulled Wines, and sung by Father Chris Smith and Pharrelf, the video featured celebrities such as Chris Martin, Fearne Cotton, Charlie Sloth, Jamie Oliver, and Jake Bugg.
 Zane Lowe said that if the song got more than one million views on YouTube, he would play it on his show.
-The video can be seen here, and the unofficial lyrics video starring Travis Walby can be seen here.
+The video can be seen here.